navee111/L3A-Random--generator/reflection.md

 ### Critical Analysis
 A bug in `main.js` (line 81) where I wrote `Appcontroller` instead of `AppController` caused a reference error.(i might need glasses 🤣 took me a while to notise it) This is a perfect real-world example of:
-- **Avoiding disinformation**: Similar-looking names (`Appcontroller` vs `AppController`) cause confusion

 - **Consistency matters**: Capital 'C' in CamelCase is not optional—it's part of the contract

-Another issue: in `app.js` (line 4), I have a comment "hantera ui logik" in Swedish.
+Another issue: in `app.js` (line 4), I have a comment "hantera ui logik" in Swedish i changed it latter on.
 Clean Code emphasizes using a **ubiquitous language**.
 Mixing languages violates this principle and creates barriers for international collaboration.

 ### What Could Be Improved
 - DOM element IDs like `pwd-length` could be more explicit: `password-length-input`